LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/AccountService/Authentication/GrantTypes/exchange_code.md

 ## Account Service - Auth Grant: exchange_code

-Used for example by Games started from the Epic Games Launcher. \
+Used by Games started from the Epic Games Launcher. <br/>
 Learn how to create a exchange code [here](../ExchangeCode/Create.md).

 ### Body